Shorter tours and longer detours: Uniform covers and a bit beyond: Abstract

 \section{Abstract}

 Motivated by the well known ``four-thirds conjecture'' for the traveling salesman problem (TSP), we study the problem of {\em uniform covers}.
-A graph $G=(V,E)$ has an $\alpha$-uniform cover for TSP (2EC, respectively) if the everywhere $\alpha$ vector (i.e. $\{\alpha\}^{E}$) dominates a convex combination of incidence vectors of tours (2-edge-connected spanning multigraphs, respectively).
+A graph $G=(V,E)$ has an $\alpha$-uniform cover for TSP (2EC, respectively) if the everywhere $\alpha$ vector (i.e., $\{\alpha\}^{E}$) dominates a convex combination of incidence vectors of tours (2-edge-connected spanning multigraphs, respectively).
 The polyhedral analysis of Christofides' algorithm directly implies that a 3-edge-connected, cubic graph has a 1-uniform cover for TSP.
-Seb\H{o} asked if such graphs have $(1-\epsilon)$-uniform covers for TSP for some $\epsilon > 0$~\cite{sebo2015problems}.
+Seb\H{o} asked if such graphs have $(1-\epsilon)$-uniform covers for TSP for some $\epsilon > 0$.
 Indeed, the four-thirds conjecture implies that such graphs have $\frac{8}{9}$-uniform covers.
 We show that these graphs have $\frac{18}{19}$-uniform covers for TSP.
 We also study uniform covers for 2EC and show that the everywhere $\frac{15}{17}$ vector can be efficiently written as a convex combination of 2-edge-connected spanning multigraphs.

-For a weighted, 3-edge-connected, cubic graph, our results show that if the everywhere $\frac{2}{3}$ vector is an optimal solution for the subtour linear programming relaxation, then a tour with weight at most $\frac{27}{19}$ times that of an optimal tour can be found efficiently. {\em Node-weighted}, 3-edge-connected, cubic graphs fall into this category.
+For a weighted, 3-edge-connected, cubic graph, our results show that if the everywhere $\frac{2}{3}$ vector is an optimal solution for the subtour elimination linear programming relaxation for TSP, then a tour with weight at most $\frac{27}{19}$ times that of an optimal tour can be found efficiently. {\em Node-weighted}, 3-edge-connected, cubic graphs fall into this category.
 In this special case, we can apply our tools to obtain an even better approximation guarantee.

-An essential ingredient in our proofs is decompositions of graphs (e.g. cycle covers) that cover small-cardinality cuts an even (nonzero) number of times.
+An essential ingredient in our proofs is decompositions of graphs (e.g., cycle covers) that cover small-cardinality cuts an even (nonzero) number of times.
 Another essential tool we use is half-integral tree augmentation, which is known to have a small integrality gap.
-To extend our approach to input graphs that are 2-edge-connected, we present a procedure to decompose an optimal solution for the subtour relaxation for TSP into spanning, connected subgraphs that cover each 2-edge cut an even number of times.
-Using this decomposition, we obtain a simple $\frac{4}{3}$-approximation algorithm for minimum weight 2-edge-connected spanning subgraphs on subcubic, node-weighted graphs.
+To extend our approach to input graphs that are 2-edge-connected, we present a procedure to decompose a point in the subtour elimination polytope into spanning, connected subgraphs that cover each 2-edge cut an even number of times.
+Using this decomposition, we obtain a $\frac{17}{12}$-approximation algorithm for minimum weight 2-edge-connected spanning subgraphs on subcubic, node-weighted graphs.